Great Calusa Blueway

 KL2KW: 100 miles Key Largo to Key West

-Our 5th annual signature trip, the KL2KW, is the bucket-list trip of a lifetime, paddling the 100-mile coral island chain to the southernmost point in the US!
-New in 2013, we're taking paddlers gulfside to traverse the vast Lower Keys Backcountry for a more primitive and remote experience.
+Our annual signature KL2KW is the bucket-list trip of a lifetime, paddling the 100-mile coral island chain to the southernmost point in the US!
+A nice mix of primitive, commercial and state park campgrounds mean we'll have both offshore wilderness and hot showers every few days!

 Along the way, we paddle alongside Henry Flagler's beautiful railroad bridges, and stop on islands to lunch, rest and swim.
 Each night we'll set up camp in time for a delicious dinner, often featuring fresh Florida seafood, and watch the famous Keys sunsets.